Wildsong/docker-direwolf/README.md

 2022-02-28 The image will build and run, but I don't have the audio portion (soundcard or RTL-SDR) set up yet, so it exits immediately.

-### Configuration

-Currently I put a default direwolf.conf file into the direwolf user's home directory to make the app happy.
-I need to customize it and possibly move it into a volume, so that you can modify it for your site.

 ### GPS

-Time to get GPS working (time ha ha ha).
+Time to get GPS working.
 This will be a separate project to run gpsd.
 Damn but I need easy access to my roof.
+Yes, some people think about GPS as a positioning system but for me, it's a hobby in itself so having a GPS reference station is valuable too.

+### Configuration

+I copied the direwolf.conf file from the build and then checked it in here.
+To keep things as simple as possible I will try to edit that file and just make it part of the Docker build.
+If it needs to be more flexible I will put it in a volume instead.
+For now, edit it and then build.

 ## Build